Notes: March 2016 DCS GIS Solutions Group Meeting

 Richard Wade opened the meeting with introductions around the room and on the phone.

 Contract Update: Reviewed and waiting for response from Google.
 It will be sent to this group.
-Contact DIR for any additional questions.
+Contact DIR for

 2015 Google Imagery Status